GuiSanto/crypto-price-tracker/README.md

 ## Features

-- Select and deselect cryptocurrencies
+- Select and deselect cryptocurrencies to track
-- Real-time price tracking
+- Real-time price tracking (updates every 60 seconds)
 - Simple and intuitive user interface

 ## Technologies Used